backstage/community/README.md

 - [Build better developer portals with Spotify’s Backstage](https://blog.logrocket.com/better-developer-portals-spotify-backstage/)
 - [Fk-covid: A Kubernetes Bundle for Inferencing COVID X-Rays with Machine Learning](https://www.weave.works/blog/firekube-covid-ml)

 You are welcome to add new links here!
-"Watch" the repository for any future updates with Issues and Pull Requests.
+"Watch" the repository for any future updates.